 If your state does not have antidiscrimination laws protecting you, then your landlord can legally refuse to rent to you because of your sexual orientation.
 However, your landlord probably can't terminate your lease early unless you've violated a lease clause.
 You won't get much protection in a month-to-month tenancy though, unless you live in a rent controlled area, which might make it harder for the landlord to terminate the tenancy.
 To learn more about the law in various states, see Nolo's article Tenant Rights Against Sexual Orientation Discrimination.

 Sexual orientation discrimination includes being treated differently or harassed because of your real or perceived sexual orientation—whether gay, lesbian, bisexual, or heterosexual.
 This type of discrimination has been illegal ever since the Supreme Court's 2020 ruling in Bostock v.
 Clayton County that outlawed workplace discrimination based on sexual orientation.
 Prior to that ruling, about half of the states and the District of Columbia prohibited sexual orientation discrimination in both public and private jobs.

-For additional information on laws affecting LGBT couples, see A Legal Guide for Lesbian & Gay Couples by Frederick Hertz and Emily Doskow (Nolo).
+For additional information on laws affecting LGBTQ couples, see A Legal Guide for Lesbian & Gay Couples by Frederick Hertz and Emily Doskow (Nolo).